 NLP has come a long way from machine translation – which started in the 1950s trying to break Russian code – and which would be laughable to us now given the vast array of technology available.

-More than 47 million U.S. adults now own a smart speaker — a platform wholly dependant on NLP for survival by in taking a user’s commands and applying algorithms to decipher language and formulate responses.
+More than 47 million U.S. adults now own a smart speaker — a platform wholly dependant on NLP for survival by taking a user’s commands and applying algorithms to decipher the language and formulate responses.

 Chatbots are another implementation of NLP on the rise.
 They rely on NLP technology to formulate appropriate responses to customer questions by analyzing the language typed into the text fields.